Heriberto Tavares

-Heriberto Moreno Borges Tavares (born 19 February 1997) is a Portuguese professional footballer who plays for Spanish club SD Ponferradina on loan from F.C.
-Famalicão as a forward.
+Heriberto Moreno Borges Tavares (born 19 February 1997) is a professional footballer who plays as a winger or forward for Israeli Premier League club Maccabi Netanya.
+Born in Portugal, he plays for the Cape Verde national team.

 Club career

 Benfica

 Born in Amadora, Lisbon metropolitan area of Cape Verdean descent, Tavares played youth football with three clubs in the country's capital, including Sporting CP from ages 10 to 18.
 He made his senior debut with S.L.
 Benfica's reserves on 6 August 2016, featuring 71 minutes in the 1–1 LigaPro home draw against C.D.
 Cova da Piedade.

 Tavares scored a career-best 14 goals in the 2017–18 season, but the B team could only finish in 13th position.
 Highlights included braces in home victories over Varzim SC (2–1), Real Massamá (3–0) and C.F.
 União (2–1).

 On 25 July 2018, Tavares was loaned to Moreirense FC.
 He played his first match in the Primeira Liga on 12 August, scoring in a 1–3 home loss to Sporting and also committing a penalty which resulted in the opposition's second goal.
 He repeated the feat the following round, helping to a 2–1 away defeat of C.D.
 Nacional.

 For the 2019–20 campaign, Tavares signed with Boavista F.C. also on loan.